- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 MT4.marketInfo()method to get current data or methods like

 iOpen, iClose, iHigh, iLow- to retrieve historical data.
-JFXExample.java class contains history fetching example.
+JFXStreamerExample.java class contains history fetching example (there is also StrategyTest.sc / LoadHistoryTest in tests project of NJ4X for .Net).

 - I understood that if attaching jfx EA to the symbol chart manually then a main method is not required.
 JFX expert advisor calls the init java method and MT4 start calls the coordinate java method of the Strategy class I have created.
 Is that correct?